What is a Telemedicine Clinic?

 - Decide if you would like anyone with you during the clinic.
 It may help to have someone with you to help keep your child/young person occupied.
-During this period of isolation, this will need to be someone within your household.

 - Some children/young people may like to ask their own questions.
 Please take time to discuss this with your child/young person and practice their questions with them beforehand, so they feel confident to speak up for themselves (Self Advocacy).